severmanolescu/Crypto-Bot-Ecosystem/README.md

 	+ Market cap change in 24h for a coin
 	+ Calculate ROI
 	+ Save buy/sell orders
-	+ Modify / list the keywords used by the **Crypto News Bot**
+	+ Modify/list the keywords used by the **Crypto News Bot**
 	+ Modify / list variables used by the bots

-### Planed Features
+### Planned Features
 + Forex news integration
 + Web dashboard enhancements
 + AI trading bots

 ### Infrastructure
 + Python 3.12
-+ The bots currently are running on a Raspberry PI 4, but they can be used on any device that can run the python
++ The bots currently are running on a Raspberry PI 4, but they can be used on any device that can run Python

-###Setup & Installation
+### Setup & Installation
-+ Clone the repository localy
++ Clone the repository locally
 + Install dependencies:
-	`pip install -r requirements.txt` in python environment or
+	`pip install -r requirements.txt` in Python environment or
 	`py -r pip install -r requirements.txt` for console
 + Set up variables, update `/ConfigurationFiles/variables.json`